janositibor/FilamentCounter/README.md

 This plugin:
 * Create linear ROIS inside the defined area.
 * It measures the intesity along these lines.
-* It calculate filaments density (1/mico m) by [BAR Find Peaks](https://imagej.net/plugins/find-peaks)'s peaks identification on these plot profiles.
+* It calculate filaments density (1/mico m) by performing [BAR Find Peaks](https://imagej.net/plugins/find-peaks)'s peaks identification algorithm on these plot profiles.

 ## Install
 * Clone the Maven project in this repository to your local drive.